lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 I iterated over 6 major model configurations (training ~50 models overall) and got the model RMSE to fall from 0.23 (simple RNN) to 0.128.
-This significantly improves upon a baseline model (RMSE = 0.22) but is still not ideal.
+This significantly improves upon a baseline model (RMSE = 0.22) but there is still room for improvement.

-However, I have completed the pipeline, which will speed up future iteration significantly.
-I will continue the project with the Oxford Strategy Group (Digital), where I will probably lead the team of consultants.
+The pipeline I built will speed up future iteration significantly.
+I will continue the project with the Oxford Strategy Group (Digital), where I might lead the team of consultants.

 (Summer 2019 internship with Inzura)